anrayliu/pyvidplayer2/README.md

 ## As a Generator

 Video objects can be iterated through as a generator, returning each subsequent frame.
 Frames will be given in reverse if video is reversed, and post processing and resizing will still take place.
+Subtitles will not be rendered.
 After iterating through frames, `play()` will resume the video from where the last frame left off.
 Returned frames will be in BGR format.
 ```
 for frame in Video("example.mp4"):
     print(frame)